About Us

 Mike Gatto

-Michael Anthony Gatto is an American public official.
-After being elected to the California State Assembly in a special election, he served four terms, representing Los Angeles, Glendale, and Burbank.
-The Sacramento Bee concluded that Gatto was one of the most independent lawmakers.
-Gatto is known for authoring and passing the first California Rainy Day Fund and a 2019 statewide ballot initiative to comprehensively address the state’s homelessness crisis.
-Now an attorney in private practice, Gatto is a frequent guest analyst on television news programs, is a member of the Order of Saints Maurice and Lazarus, and a Captain in the California Guard.
+Mike Gatto served four terms in the California Legislature, representing Los Angeles, Glendale, and Burbank.
+He was known for common-sense legislation and bipartisanship.
+Gatto authored and passed the first California Rainy Day Fund and a 2019 statewide ballot initiative to comprehensively address the state’s homelessness crisis.
+Gatto currently serves on the Board of Investments for LACERA, is a frequent guest analyst on television news programs, is a member of the Order of Saints Maurice and Lazarus, and serves as Captain in the California Guard.

 Jeannie Gorman

-Jeannie Gorman has been a federal prosecutor enforcing labor and employment laws that secure wage dignity and safety protections for the American workforce for over 25 years.
-A Los Angeles native, she attended Los Angeles City College, San Francisco State University, and Willamette University College of Law.
-Jeannie: successfully challenged Seattle’s anti-sitting law; mentored first generation high school students into college; established a volunteer program providing street law to the homeless; was a legal observer during large and small demonstrations; served for many years on the selection committee for a local union scholarship awarded to college-bound high school students; and currently serves on the Selection Committee for the Federal Bar Association’s Pro-Bono Committee.
+Jeannie Gorman was a federal prosecutor enforcing labor and employment laws to secure wage dignity and safety protections for the American workforce for over 25 years.
+She attended Los Angeles City College, San Francisco State University, and Willamette University College of Law.
+Jeannie: mentored first generation high school students into college; coordinated street law to the homeless in the 1990s; was a legal observer during large and small demonstrations, and; currently serves on the Selection Committee for the Western District of Washington’s Federal Bar Association’s Pro-Bono Committee.